 Mr Netanyahu won the Likud leadership again and was elected prime minister for the second time in March 2009.

-He agreed an unprecedented 10-month freeze on settlement construction in the West Bank, enabling peace talks with Palestinians, but negotiations collapsed in late-2010.
+He agreed to an unprecedented 10-month freeze on settlement construction in the West Bank, enabling peace talks with Palestinians, but negotiations collapsed in late 2010.

-Although in 2009 he publicly announced his conditional acceptance of a Palestinian state alongside Israel, he later toughened his position.
+Although in 2009 he had publicly announced his conditional acceptance of a Palestinian state alongside Israel, he later toughened his position.
 "A Palestinian state will not be created, not like the one people are talking about.
 It won't happen," he told an Israeli radio station in 2019.